 - Guide to Portland Neighborhoods from Travel Portland

 - The 38 Essential Restaurants and Food Carts in Portland from EaterPDX

 Portland consistently has a lower cost of living than most west coast metropolitan areas.
 Visit this external cost of living wizard to compare your current city with Portland and other west coast cities.

 Biking in Portland and to OHSU

 Portland has consistently been one of the top bicycle-friendly cities.
-In 2014, Bicycling.com ranked Portland as one of the best bike-friendly cities.
-Several of our Faculty and Housestaff bike to work year-round.
+In 2019, CNBC ranked Portland as the 2nd most bike-friendly city in the U.S. Several of our Faculty and Housestaff bike to work year-round.
 OHSU has an incentive program for those that bike to work and a free bike valet service located at the base of the tram.

 Portland is situated about 80 miles inland from the Pacific Coast and midway between the lower Coastal mountain range on the west and the higher Cascade mountain range on the east.
 Portland weather has a very definite winter-wet, summer dry climate.
 Summers are warm and dry while 80 percent of the annual total rainfall occurs from November through May.